-Of the \$7.0 million in notes issued in consideration for the Protego Combination, \$6.05 million were payable in cash and \$0.95 million was paid in shares of our Class A common stock valued at the initial public offering price of \$21.00 per share, we issued 45,238 shares of Class A common stock upon repayment of such notes.
+Of the \$7.0 million in notes issued in consideration for the Protego Combination, \$6.05 million were payable in cash and \$0.95 million was paid in shares of our Class A common stock valued at the initial public offering price per share.
+Based on the initial public offering price of \$21.00 per share, we issued 45,238 shares of Class A common stock upon repayment of such notes.